-(Please queue up Kenny Rogers’s timelessly wise “Know When to Hold ‘Em” while reading this post.)
+(Please queue up Kenny Rogers’s timelessly wise “The Gambler” while reading this post.)

 We ladies at Bitches Get Riches are enthusiastic do-it-yourselfers—mostly by way of being stingy harpies with desk jobs that leave us thirsting to interact with something other than glowing ones and zeros.
 But sometimes, you need a pro more than you need the money you’ll save by doing it yourself.